Next class begins April 2018. Registration will open soon. In the meantime, please email Marilyn with any questions.

 Re-visioning Your Truth: The Art of Revision in Memoir

 No writer picks up her pen one day and arrives at an artfully crafted truth the next.
 Truth emerges onto the page in stages as you stay in relationship with a piece of writing from draft to draft.
 During the revision process you begin to see—you literally “re-vision”—your work in a new light.
 Indeed, the revision process is the ultimate crossroads where craft meets consciousness.
 It leads you down the path of discovery to new levels of consciousness about the deeper story truth that wants to be told.
 It also demands a nuanced understanding—and application—of craft in order for you to shape this discovered truth into an artistic expression.
 Ultimately, the revision process leads you to the heart of the story—the story truth—that’s driving you to the page in the first place.
 Revision is the key to transforming your writing and your life.
-When you revise your work, you revise yourself.
+When you revise your work, you deepen your understanding of the story you are telling and make sense of your life experiences.
 In this module, you will embrace the revision process not as a chore but as an integral—indeed, magical—part of your conscious writing practice and as essential to the art of completing your writing projects.

 In Craft Module 6 you will